amitofsk/dandy/docs/Dandy.md

 ### 7.3 Receiving data from the microcontroller, now with widgets and asyncIO

-#### 7.3.1 What is asyncio and why do we need it here.
+#### 7.3.1 What is asyncIO and why do we need it here?
 We are using the graphics library Tkinter.
-Typically, tkinter runs in a loop to continually refresh the graphical user interface.
+Typically, Tkinter runs in a loop to continually refresh the graphical user interface.
 In the previous example, we used a loop to continually read serial data.
 The problem is that we want both loops to run continuously and simultaneously.
 One possible solution would be to put each of these tasks in a different thread.
 We are not quite doing this, but we are doing something quite similar.
-<br><br>

 We will be using the asyncIO Python library.
 This library isn't quite multithreading, but it accomplishes the same task.
 Also, instead of telling Tkinter to loop continually, we will tell it to manually update inside a loop.
 The asyncIO library is new to Python, so make sure you are at least using Python version 3.7.
-<br><br>

 More info on asyncIO can be found at [async-io-python](https://realpython.com/async-io-python).
-Information on using asyncIO with Tkinter came from [asyncio-and-tkinter](https://stackoverflow.com/questions/47895765/use-asyncio-and-tkinter-or-another-gui-lib-together-without-freezing-the-gui)
+Information on using asyncIO with Tkinter came from [asyncio-and-tkinter](https://stackoverflow.com/questions/47895765/use-asyncio-and-tkinter-or-another-gui-lib-together-without-freezing-the-gui).

 #### 7.3.2 Tkinter and widgets, the short way (recommended)

 Make sure the microcontroller is plugged in and still running the previous example.

-<br><br>
-Run the example below.
+Open the IDLE IDE on the computer and copy or open the example below.
+Run it on the computer.
 When you run it, you will see a window with an `LEDDisplay` widget and a quit button.
 When the pushbutton connected to your microcontroller is held down, the `LEDDisplay` widget will be yellow.
 Otherwise it will be blue.
-<br><br>

 Even though this example is short, it has a lot going on.
 The `DigitalHWShort` class defined in this example is a child of class `SerialAndGui` which is a child of `Tk`.
 The class `SerialAndGui` comes with the DANDY library, and it is detailed in `src/utilities/SerialAndGui.py`.
 The class `SerialAndGui` is an abstract class.
 If you run it by itself, you see an empty window which is not useful.
 Instead, as shown below, you should define a child class and overload the constructor and the `use_serial_data` function.
-<br><br>

 The `SerialAndGui` class involves three asynchronous tasks: `check_serial_data`, `use_serial_data`, and `updater`.
 Each is defined in its own function.
 The `check_serial_data` task reads serially from the USB cable and writes the result to a queue.
 The `use_serial_data` task reads from the queue and does something with the data it finds.
 The `updater` task updates the GUI.
 All of these happen inside loops which appear to happen simultaneously.
-<br><br>

 You don't have to write all the code for these tasks every time you want to use them.
 Instead, you can just define a child class of `SerialAndGui` as shown below.

 (See file src/examples/DigitalHWShort.py.)